Multi-Agent Diverse Generative Adversarial Networks: Experiments

 \subsection{Diverse Samples for Image-to-Image Translation and Comparison to InfoGAN}

-In this section we show diverse generations for the challenging task of image-to-image translation~\cite{isola2016image2image} which uses patch based Conditional GANs~\cite{mirza2014conditional}.
-Conditional GANs for this task are known to learn the delta distribution, thus, generates the same image irrespective of the variations in the input noise vector. {\em Generating diverse samples in this setting in itself is an open problem.} In this set of experiments, we show that MAD-GAN is able to generate diverse samples for this task.
-We do not claim to capture all the possible modes as knowing a priori the number of modes in the data distribution is not possible.
-However, we show that with MAD-GAN we can generate as many diverse samples as the number of generators we use.
-Note that, adding more generators only requires adding one additional last layer.
-We follow the same approach as~\cite{isola2016image2image} and employ patch based conditional GAN for this task.
+Here we present experimental results on the challenging task of image-to-image translation~\cite{isola2016image2image} which uses conditional variant of GANs~\cite{mirza2014conditional}.
+Conditional GAN for this task is known to learn the delta distribution, thus, generates the same image irrespective of the variations in the input noise vector.
+Generating diverse samples in this setting in itself is an open problem.
+We show that MAD-GAN is able to generate diverse samples in these experiments as well.
+We use three generators for MAD-GAN experiments and show three diverse generations.
+Note that, we do not claim to capture all the possible modes present in the data distribution because firstly we cannot estimate the number of modes a priori, and secondly, even if we could, we do not know how diverse the generations would be after using certain number of generators.
+We follow the same approach as~\cite{isola2016image2image} and employ patch based conditional GAN.

-Closest to our approach is InfoGAN~\cite{chen2016infogan}.
+We compare MAD-GAN with InfoGAN~\cite{chen2016infogan} in these experiments as it is closest to our approach and can be used in image-to-image translation task.
 Theoretically, latent codes in InfoGAN should enable diverse generations.
-However, InfoGAN can only be used in situations where the bias introduced by the categorical variables have significant impact on the generator network.
+However, InfoGAN can only be used when the bias introduced by the categorical variables have significant impact on the generator network.
 For image-to-image translation and high resolution generations, the categorical variable does not have sufficient impact on the generations.
 As will be seen shortly, we validate this hypothesis by comparing our method with InfoGAN for this task.

-For InfoGAN generator, to capture three kinds of distinct modes, the categorical code can take three values.
-Hence, in this case, the categorical code is a 2D matrix in which one third of entries are set to 1 and remaining to 0 for each category.
+For the InfoGAN generator, to capture three kinds of distinct modes, the categorical code is chosen to take three values.
+Since we are dealing with images, in this case, the categorical code is a 2D matrix in which we set one third of the entries to 1 and remaining to 0 for each category.
 The generator is fed input image along with categorical code appended channel wise to the image.
-Q network's architecture is the same as that of pix2pix discriminator~\cite{isola2016image2image}, except that the output is a vector of size $3$ for the prediction of the categorical codes.
+Architecture of the Q network is same as that of the pix2pix discriminator~\cite{isola2016image2image}, except that the output is a vector of size $3$ for the prediction of the categorical codes.
+Note that, we tried different variations of the categorical codes but did not observe any significant variation in the generations.